chan0park/chan0park.github.io/_pages/about.md

 social: false
 ---

-I’m a second year PhD student advised by [Yulia Tsvetkov](https://www.cs.cmu.edu/~ytsvetko/) at [Language Technologies Institute](https://www.lti.cs.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu).
+I’m a third-year PhD student advised by [Yulia Tsvetkov](https://www.cs.cmu.edu/~ytsvetko/) at [Language Technologies Institute](https://www.lti.cs.cmu.edu) at [Carnegie Mellon University](https://www.cmu.edu).
 My research interests are in the area of natural language processing and artificial intelligence.
+More specifically, I'm interested in understanding people's emotions and affects in text and how they are different by language and culture.
+I've been working on projects related to multilingual affect analysis, multilingual hate speech detection, and cross-lingual transfer.
+Ultimately, I'd like to use NLP techniques to enable cross-cultural comparative research and to better identify and understand social problems.

+Before joining CMU, I received my bachelor's and master's degrees from Yonsei University, South Korea.
-More specifically, I'm interested in a broad range of natural language generation problems such as data-to-text, and also debiasing the text/NLG models.
-I am a recipient of [KFAS Fellowship](http://kfas.or.kr/?pCulture=en) and was a research intern at [Adobe Research](https://research.adobe.com).
+I am currently a recipient of [KFAS Fellowship](http://kfas.or.kr/?pCulture=en) and was a research intern at [Adobe Research](https://research.adobe.com).

 Email: *{first_name}{last_name}* at cmu.edu
+CV: [here](https://chan0park.github.io/assets/CV_Chan_Park.pdf) (Last updated: Oct'20)